jostosh/jostosh.github.io/content/blog/spn01/index.md

 ![Figure 2: Incomplete SPN.
 Note that the two children have different scopes.](incomplete.png)

 ## Computing Joint Probabilities
 What about the third requirement?
 Well, if we have an SPN defined over more than one variable, we should _join scopes_ to eventually obtain a root node that computes the _joint probability_ over the variables contained in those scopes.
-Remember that scopes are joined by a parent nodes that obtains the _union_ of the scopes of its children.
+Remember that scopes are joined by a parent node that obtains the _union_ of the scopes of its children.
 The third requirement describes under which conditions we can join scopes in a valid SPN.
 It is also known as the _decomposability_ property.
 It might not be the first time you've heard that when computing the joint probability over two independent variables, you can simply _multiply_ the individual probabilities, e.g.
 $$
 p(x,y) = p(x)p(y)
 $$